blade-sensei/mustache-layout/README.md

 # mustache-layout

-Package to mustache express that enables to build Layouts (extends) views
+Package for mustache-express that enables to build Layouts (extends) views.

 ## Problem